smartprix/node_starter_project_full/README.md

 #### How To Start:
 * Clone this directory
 * Update dependencies `ncu -u` and then run `yarn`
+* Create a database named test in your mysql server
+* Run `npm run migrate`
 * You are ready.
 Start writing your code in `src/index.js`

 #### Commands: